vuanhtuan1012/deep-learning-with-pytorch/README.md

 test_loader = DataLoader(test_ds, batch_size*2)
 ```

-### Define functions
+### 2. Create model

-In this section we create four functions:
+In this section we build a model class containing four methods:
-- `forward()` is to compute linear outputs from tensor inputs.
-This output is used as input of other functions.
+- `forward()` computes linear predictions of outputs from tensor inputs.
-- `predict()` is to predict label from a linear output.
+- `predict()` predicts label from a linear predictions.
-- `cost()` is to measure the difference between predicted and real label.
+- `cost_func()` measures the difference between predicted and real label.
-- `evaluate()` is to evaluate model on validation dataset.
-It computes cost and accuracy.
+- `evaluate_batch()` evaluates a batch on two criteria: the cost and the accuracy.

 ```Python
 class MnistModel(nn.Module):